aysenazkonan/seesaw_simulation_aysenazkonan/README.md

 # AI Assistance

 AI was used only for formatting the README and minor wording suggestions.
+Comment lines were also added with ai.
 All core logic, implementation decisions, and code were written manually.